 A graffiti-clad, market-style interior greets visitors at this Levantine street food stop.
 Order the shawarma (juicy with just enough garlic and so tasty it sells out before evening), foul (mixed bean stew) or fattoush with pomegranate for a sweet crunch.

-In Dubai, venues serving alcohol are required to be attached to a hotel, so if you’re in the mood for a stiff drink, make sure to check out this French hot spot next to the Ritz-Carlton.
+If you’re in the mood for a stiff drink, make sure to check out this French hot spot in the Dubai International Financial Centre.
 Perch yourself at LPM’s bar, and order a Tomatini – a savoury, peppery, signature cocktail that keeps the bartenders hopping all night long.
 Feeling peckish?
 Order the creamy burrata or rich cheesecake at the bar.

 Despite Dubai’s many renowned dining rooms, the affordable Pakistani cafeteria reigns as the city’s most famous restaurant.
 Every weekday at 5 o’clock in the morning, South Asian day labourers line up around the block for Ravi’s aloo paratha – deep-fried bread stuffed with potato.
 In the evening, though, Ravi’s is the haunt of local families and in-the-know foreigners.
 Try the lamb tikka masala, daal and paneer bhurji.